AbhayWuntkal/JustBinge/README.md

 # JustBinge
-Create a simple web application using React, Next.js, GraphQL, and Apollo Client that allows users to search for movies by title.
+Creating a simple web application using React, Next.js, GraphQL, and Apollo Client that allows users to search for movies by title.